Skip to main content

 No. The UI does not support partial closes.
 Clicking Close on a position sells all your contracts in that market side at the current market price.

-Yes.
-You can close your position at any time before the market closes.
-Your contracts are sold at the current market bid price.
+Yes, but only while the market is in the Open (Live) state.
+Once trading stops (the market is “Closed” and awaiting settlement), you can no longer sell.
+You must wait for the market to resolve.While the market is open, your contracts are sold at the current market bid price.
 There is always a spread between buy and sell prices, so closing a position has a cost even if the underlying probability hasn’t moved.

 Yes.
 Market orders have a built-in slippage tolerance of ±$0.02 from the displayed price.
 If the market moves beyond this range before your order executes, the order is cancelled and your USDC is returned.